dolthub/data-analysis/nimby-vs-yimby/README.md

 * A strong outlier here is New York, which is probably unsuprising.
 * Hudson, NJ is the most densely populated county in New Jersey.
 Some other counties of NJ are also represented.
-* Philadelpia, PA is (was?) undergoing real estate boom that included some billion-dollar projects.
+* Philadelpia, PA is (was?) undergoing a [real estate boom](https://whyy.org/articles/as-philadelphia-s-housing-market-booms-economists-warn-the-city-may-be-in-a-bubble-or-something-worse/) including some [billion-dollar projects](https://www.bizjournals.com/philadelphia/news/2022/10/16/philadelphia-development-projects-real-estate.html).
-* Suffolk county, MA is building some 10 000 new housing units.
+* Suffolk County, MA is of interest to investors and is now building some [10 000 new housing units](https://bostonrealestatetimes.com/150-million-construction-loan-secured-for-suffolk-downs-redevelopment/).

-We believe that data analysis should be reproducible.
-Reproducibility of data science requires two pillars: open data and free, open software.
-In this particular case, open data requirement is fullfilled by `us-housing-prices-v2` database, hosted on DoltHub.
-The latter requirement is fullfilled by Dolt DMBS and a Pythonic data science environment based on Jupyter.
-We did the heavy lifting of tabular data with Pandas library.
-To establish connection between Dolt running in server mode and Pandas we used MySQL connector Python module with SQLAlchemy (Dolt is compatible-enough with MySQL for this to work).
-Plotly was used to visualise county-level data on interactive map view.
-Some supporting geospatial data was downloaded with Python `requests` module.
+## Conclusions

+What we have here is a good beginning.
+Although we were not able to conclusively pinpoint the easiest and the most difficult county for real estate developers to build new projects, we designed and implemented a way to do county-level outlier analysis that will remain applicable and grow in value once more data is sourced.
+We need more data.
+Even though the current data is fairly sparse and does not cover most of USA, some interesting outliers were found.

+Stay tuned for the upcoming [DoltHub data bounties](https://www.dolthub.com/bounties)!